Superwoman (sociology): Popular media and texts

 The term was also used in a somewhat similar context in the Stevie Wonder song "Superwoman", released 1972.
 It was the title of a 1975 book by Shirley Conran; she also wrote Superwoman 2 (1977); Superwoman in Action (1979); and Down with Superwoman: for everyone who hates housework (1990).

 Modern examples of the superwoman are also pervasive in contemporary film and television shows.
-Sarah Orem identifies Miranda Bailey of Grey's Anatomy as an appropriate example of "superwomanhood" due to her extreme competence within her doctoral field while simultaneously raising a family and acting as a social leader.